gravitational/teleport-plugins/README.md

 The plugin can be built with `make access-jirabot` and instructions for configuring the plugin can be found in the plugin's [README](./access/jirabot/README.md).

+### Pagerduty Integration

+A Teleport integartion with Pagerduty that allows your team to treat Teleport permission requests as Pagerduty incidents, and provides Pagerduty special actions to approve or deny permission requests.
+Run `make teleport-pagerduty` to build it.
+More docs in the [README](./access/pagerduty/README.md)

 ## Notes

 Use `scripts/dep` for dependencies management.
 It is a wrapper over `dep` which ignores git submodules.